-Channel lining must be used when natural soils or vegetated stabilized soils in a channel are not adequate to prevent channel erosion.

-- When a permanent ditch or pipe system is to be installed and a temporary measure is needed. - In almost all cases, synthetic and organic coconut blankets are more effective than riprap for protecting channels from erosion.
+- Channel lining must be used when natural soils or vegetated stabilized soils in a channel are not adequate to prevent channel erosion. - When a permanent ditch or pipe system is to be installed and a temporary measure is needed. - In almost all cases, synthetic and organic coconut blankets are more effective than riprap for protecting channels from erosion.
 Blankets can be used with and without vegetation.
 Blanketed channels can be designed to handle any expected flow and longevity requirement.
 Some synthetic blankets have a predicted life span of 50 years or more, even in sunlight. - Other reasons why blankets are better than rock include the availability of blankets over rock.
 In many areas of the state, rock is not easily obtainable or is very expensive to haul to a site.
 Blankets can be delivered anywhere.
 Rock requires the use of dump trucks to haul and heavy equipment to place.
 Blankets usually only require laborers with hand tools, and sometimes a backhoe. - The Federal Highway Administration recommends not using flexible liners whenever the slope exceeds 10 percent or the shear stress exceeds 8 lbs/ft2.

-See BMP C122 for information on blankets.

-Since riprap is used where erosion potential is high, construction must be sequenced so that the riprap is put in place with the minimum possible delay.

-- Disturbance of areas where riprap is to be placed should be undertaken only when final preparation and placement of the riprap can follow immediately behind the initial disturbance.
+- See BMP C122 for information on blankets. - Since riprap is used where erosion potential is high, construction must be sequenced so that the riprap is put in place with the minimum possible delay. - Disturbance of areas where riprap is to be placed should be undertaken only when final preparation and placement of the riprap can follow immediately behind the initial disturbance.
 Where riprap is used for outlet protection, the riprap should be placed before or in conjunction with the construction of the pipe or channel so that it is in place when the pipe or channel begins to operate. - The designer, after determining the riprap size that will be stable under the flow conditions, shall consider that size to be a minimum size and then, based on riprap gradations actually available in the area, select the size or sizes that equal or exceed the minimum size.
-The possibility of drainage structure damage by children shall be considered in selecting a riprap size, especially if there is nearby water or a gully in which to toss the stones. - Stone for riprap shall consist of field stone or quarry stone of approximately rectangular shape.
-The stone shall be hard and angular and of such quality that it will not disintegrate on exposure to water or weathering and it shall be suitable in all respects for the purpose intended. - Rubble concrete may be used provided it has a density of at least 150 pounds per cubic foot, and otherwise meets the requirement of this standard and specification. - A lining of engineering filter fabric (geotextile) shall be placed between the riprap and the underlying soil surface to prevent soil movement into or through the riprap.
-The geotextile shall be keyed in at the top of the bank. - Filter fabric shall not be used on slopes greater than 1-1/2:1 as slippage may occur.
+The possibility of drainage structure damage by children shall be considered in selecting a riprap size, especially if there is nearby water or a gully in which to toss the stones.

+- Stone for riprap shall consist of field stone or quarry stone of approximately rectangular shape.
+The stone shall be hard and angular and of such quality that it will not disintegrate on exposure to water or weathering and it shall be suitable in all respects for the purpose intended. - Place a lining of engineering filter fabric (geotextile) between the riprap and the underlying soil surface to prevent soil movement into or through the riprap.
+Key the geotextile in at the top of the bank. - Do not use filter fabric on slopes greater than 1-1/2H:1V as slippage may occur.
 Use it in conjunction with a layer of coarse aggregate (granular filter blanket) when the riprap to be placed is 12 inches and larger.

-3.2.4 BMP C203: Water Bars
+BMP C203: Water Bars

 To divert stormwater runoff from the road surface, wheel tracks, or a shallow road ditch by constructing a small ditch or ridge of material diagonally across a road or right-of-way.
+See Figure 3.11